inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

    * Create a topic model (or two) on article level:
      - R and A will create a topic model (of this corpus, divided up into articles).
      - Questions (for B and F): should this be 100 topics, 200, or maybe do both?
 Should the TM be lemmatized or not?

+   * Courier segmentation: Quality control
+     - After Oriane's successful work running a quality control on the OCR quality of our Courier corpus, we agreed that she should now create and run a similar QC process that measures how well the article segmentation has funtioned.
+     - O. will select (at random) two articles per year, and for each will simply check if they start and end where they are supposed to.
+     - O. will begin by creating a form in which to enter this data (similar to the one used for OCR quality control) and share it with the rest of us.

 1. Courier: writing
-   * B and F submitted article (to DHNB conference volume)
+   * B and F submitted an article (to DHNB conference volume)
    * Next steps re: general Courier corpus article:
      - F will ask Johan Jarlbrink about good places to publish an article like this
      - B will create a Google drive document for the draft text of this article